Our goal is to ensure that every child gets the food they need to grow up healthy, happy and strong.

-Since March of 2020 (the beginning of the pandemic), 77% of our grant funding has gone to organizations working primarily in communities of color.
+Since July of 2020, 73% of our grant funding has gone to organizations working primarily in communities of color.
 Take a closer look at where our grant funding goes.

 We work to make sure families know about places they can get help, such as our Free Meals Finder map and summer meals texting service.
 These services are free, and we promote them directly to underserved communities.

 Even more critically, we work to help immigrant families access benefits programs for which their children qualify.
 Misinformation, fear of immigration consequences and other barriers have stood in the way of programs like SNAP and WIC reaching eligible children in immigrant families, contributing to a spike in hunger among families of color.

 An important part of outreach is working with trusted partners and media outlets that serve immigrant and other Spanish-speaking communities, like UnidosUS, the Immigration Law Center, Education Leaders of Color, Univision and Telemundo.

 Increasingly, Share Our Strength - the organization behind the No Kid Hungry campaign - is committed to addressing poverty and injustice as the root causes of childhood hunger.